bitrise-io/devcenter/_articles/infrastructure/available-stacks.md

 The System Report scripts are also open source, so if you want to run it yourself or you want to add another tool / system check, feel free to send us a pull request!

-You can find every available stack's System Report on GitHub: [https://github.com/bitrise-io/bitrise.io/tree/master/system_reports](https://github.com/bitrise-io/bitrise.io/tree/master/system_reports)
+You can find every available stack's System Report on [GitHub](https://github.com/bitrise-io/bitrise.io/tree/master/system_reports).